abigail-ryan/the-skin-guru/TESTING.md

 ### Security Features

 My SECRET_KEY was accidentally hard coded into the the project settings file and committed to GitHub, causing a security vulnerability.
-I have resolved this by moving my SECRET_KEY into my env.py file and have generated a new key value using [Djecrety](https://djecrety.ir/), a django secret key generator.
+I have resolved this by moving my SECRET_KEY into my env.py file and have generated a new key value using [Djecrety](https://djecrety.ir/), a django secret key generator, and have also updated the SECRET_KEY value in my Heroku Config Vars.

 <br>